 When building a LightSwitch, you can integrate the versioning system and engineering process with the ALM package in TFS and Visual Studio Ultimate.
 If you already done with it, your agenda is delivering the application to the customer.
 Several consideration when you distribute your application are:

 - Visiting your client and see how you will deploy your LightSwitch application.
-You can develop your Lightswitch in 2 tier deployment, three tier, and Windows Azure deployment.
+You can develop your Lightswitch in 2 tier deployment, three tier, and Microsoft Azure deployment.
 Two-tire is a good choice if you want your customer feel a LightSwitch app just like desktop application so that it can interact directly with Microsoft Office Application and others local resources.
 Three tier is great way to deploy your application in self hosted Web application.
 Azure choice is great when we need high performance and elastic LightSwitch application.

 - reparing the dependency.
 Your Lightswitch need at least a SQL Server 2008 R2 and Silverlight 5 (for Lightswitch 2012).
 Be sure to bring that to your client so that they can get better installation experience.
 Publishing option provide you once click installation, but please be aware that the dependency component should be downloaded and sometimes is not good to see your 20 MB LightSwitch application has 600 MB dependency.
 Therefore, this article encourage you to have master installation for SQL Server 2008/2012 and Silverlight 5.